atherqureshi/codenames/README.md

 ------------- | -------------
-codenames-frontend  | React/TSX node application that hosts the front end assets codenames-backend  | Python Tornado service managing game state and sessions mongodb, mongodb-express  | NoSQL DB, used to store game state per session with TTLs
+codenames-frontend  | React/TSX node application that hosts the front end assets codenames-backend  | Python Tornado service managing game state and sessions mongodb | NoSQL DB, used to store game state per session with TTLs mongodb-express | optional web app that allows you to see what's in the mongoDB

 ## Deployment